ADFG-DSF/culvert_stability/README.md

 First, the relationships between each variable (individually) and instability scores were assessed graphically and tested as appropriate.
 This effort should be considered as an exploratory data analysis (EDA), hopefully illustrating any stories that may exist in the data.
-Considered are:
+Plots were generated for all combinations of:

 * Design or measured variable: All variables indicated as important by Gillian, as well as alternate expressions (for example, constriction ratio as numeric vs. categorical)
 * Variable used for instability (V) scoring (Interior Channel Width, Interior Gradient, etc.)
-These were considered separately, as different design or measured variables may affect culvert stability in different ways.
+These were considered separately, since instability could potentially manifest in different ways and as the result of different causes.
 * V score type (directional vs. absolute, numeric vs. categorical).
-It was certainly within conjecture that certain variables might have a directional effect (things got smaller vs. larger vs. stayed the same), rather than simply trended toward stable vs. unstable.
+It was certainly within conjecture that certain variables might have a directional effect (things got smaller vs. larger vs. stayed the same, rather than simply trending toward stable vs. unstable).
 Similarly, it was within conjecture that an instability response might behave less like a linear, numeric effect, and more like a threshold-driven or nonlinear categorical effect.
 Therefore it seemed prudent to explore all possibilities.

 Next, the isolated effects of individual variables were tested using multiple linear regression (MLR).
-The preponderance of work so far was devoted to model selection, as many potential variables existed.
+The preponderance of work on this front was devoted to model selection, as many variables could potentially be included, but not all added information to the model.
 An alternate analysis using nonlinear regression trees was also considered.

 ### Is there a punchline?